 At the BU-SFL there is not only testing for assessing learner outcomes but also testing for learning.
 Thus, a variety of assessment tools are constructed and administered to serve different purposes in different programs.
-These include progress tests, achievement tests, placement tests and proficiency exams.
+These include progress tests, achievement tests, placement tests the proficiency exam.